3llag0dek/fcp_summative/README.md

 python task_1_3_4.py -small_world <number of nodes> -re_wire <re-wire probability>
   (this should output a small world network with the amount of nodes and rewire probability entered by the user)

+Running task 1:
+python task_1_3_4.py -ising_model -external<the strength of external opinion>-alpha<probability of fliping opinion>
+(this should plot an animation for changing population opinion) python task_1_3_4.py -test_ising
+(this should test the code and return :
+"tests passed" if there is no mistake in calculating the agreement "test7-10" if there is an error with the external variable in calculating the agreement )
+else: a mistake in the equation)